BreezeLife/AtlasAndroid/README.md

 # AtlasAndroid
-Communication App Sample with Atlas
+A Communication App Sample with Atlas